geometry-zsh/geometry/readme.md

 - make the prompt symbol color change with your hostname
 - make you the coolest hacker in the whole Starbucks

-~~The right side prompt is printed asynchronously, so you know it's going to be fast™.~~ UNDER CONSTRUCTION
+The right side prompt is printed asynchronously, so you know it's going to be fast™.

 ## Commands